geem-lab/docker-hpc/README.md

 ## How to build images locally

     $ docker build -t IMAGENAME:TAGNAME IMAGENAME:TAGNAME

+As a direct example:

+    $ docker build -t gromacs:2020.4 gromacs:2020.4

 ## How to run images locally

     $ docker run -it IMAGENAME:TAGNAME /bin/bash

+As a direct example:

+    $ docker run -it gromacs:2020.4 /bin/bash

 ## Useful technical references